HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 #### Advanced capabilities

 The manifest file also allows for the activation of modern platform capabilities.
-These capabilities can allow for advanced windowing capabilities or registration of behaviours in the host OS.
+These capabilities can allow for advanced windowing capabilities or registration of behaviors in the host OS.
 Many of these capabilities have landed very recently into the platform, and therefore, we hope this data register an inception of many of these new APIs.

 As these are lesser-use, more advanced, capabilities they do not show on [our previous graph of the top manifest properties](#manifest-properties), but are worth looking at to see their usage too:

-* `shortcuts`: 6.2% of desktop and 4.3% of mobile PWAs are using shortcuts to deeplink into the app.
+* `shortcuts`: 6.2% of desktop and 4.3% of mobile PWAs are using shortcuts to deep link into the app.
 * `file_handlers`: allows an installed PWA to register itself as a handler for a specific file extension.
 Only 0.01% of desktop and 0.02% of mobile are using `file_handlers`.
 * `protocol_handlers`: PWAs can register to be handlers for predefined or custom protocols.
 Current usage stands at 0% on desktop and 0.01% for mobile web sites.
 * `share_target`: 5.3% of desktop and 3.1% of mobile PWAs have the ability to register themselves to receive shared data.